SSE Event Bus & Backpressure

 ringSizeevents for replay on subscribe-with-lastEventId. - Fan published events out to ≤

-maxSubscribersconcurrent subscribers. - Apply per-subscriber bounded queues; drop overflowing subscribers with a synthetic
+maxSubscribersconcurrent subscribers. - Apply per-subscriber bounded queues; drop subscribers that overflow the live frame cap or live serialized-byte cap with a synthetic

 client_evictedterminal frame. - Emit

-slow_client_warningonce per overflow episode at 75% queue fill, with 37.5% hysteresis to prevent repeated warnings. - Tear subscriptions down promptly on
+slow_client_warningonce per overflow episode at 75% live frame fill or live serialized-byte fill, with 37.5% hysteresis to prevent repeated warnings. - Tear subscriptions down promptly on

 AbortSignal.abort(). - Cleanly close every subscriber on bus close (e.g. session teardown).